CarpalCarp/Leage-Management-Website/READ_ME.txt

 This is a front-end view of a soccer league website.
 It's main purpose was to create teams and players.

-Look at the screenshots in the links folder which shows the links that work
+Look at the screenshots below to see what links work.

 The delete teams/players options do not work because this was only a pure front-end website just for looks.
 I have one made in php and mysql and you can delete and add teams/players